 Solar Lanterns & Books Change Lives!

 We recently distributed a solar lantern and a collection of books for both study and pleasure to the 48 families of Mara Girls Leadership School.
 The students live in homes that have never had power or books before.
-Here's an update from Joel, who did the first family visits with Amos and Mouline.
+Here's an update from journalist Joel Reyia, who did the first family visits with Amos and Mouline and witnessed the effects first hand.

 by Joel Reyia Kapante